The MRWA builds and maintains the McIntosh Run Singletrack trail system in the watershed, with help from other groups

 The trails are busy, multi-use, and in a near urban setting.
 Aggressive or unpredictable dogs do not belong in this setting, on-leash or off.

 Many dogs love trails and make good trail users.
-The key to getting along is to be understanding of other trail users (who may not be dog lovers) and control your dog.
+The key to getting along is to follow the land owner rules, be understanding of other trail users (who may not be dog lovers), and control your dog.

 The rating system was developed for mountain bikes but is useful for hikers and runners too.
 Download PDF

 None of the singletrack trails are suitable for a road bike or hybrid bike.
 Mountain bikes are required.

 - Difficulty ratings are relative ratings of trails and may not match your individual experience of a trail.

 - Ratings can vary between trail systems and regions.
 Trail users from other areas often find the McIntosh Run trails to be relatively difficult, probably because of all our steep, off-camber granite and lack of dirt in some areas.

 - All trails are used at your own risk.
 Using trails can be dangerous, on a mountain bike or on foot.
 You might fall and be seriously injured even on an 'easy' trail.
 A trail's difficulty can change depending on weather, maintenance, and unforeseen events such as treefall.